-A staple of marking tools in any sewing room is tracing paper and a tracing wheel.
-Use the closest colour of tracing paper to your fashion fabric you can get away with and still see your marks.
+A staple of marking tools in any sewing room used to be tracing paper and a tracing wheel.
+Apparently, it's pretty hard to find decent tracing paper these days.
+The modern type seems to be chalk based and doesn't work as well as the old kind.
+If you get a chance to get some vintage tracing paper, snap it up!
+Nothing works better for some application.
+When you use it, use the closest colour of tracing paper to your fashion fabric you can get away with and still see your marks.
 White tracing will disappear under a hot iron.
 The other colours are more permanent.
 So be careful where you use it!

 Tailors chalk removes completely by simply brushing it off.
+I find tailors chalk one of the easiest and safest marking tools to use.
 Avoid the kind that has a waxy base—use only the chalky kind.
 Tailors chalk is also available in pencil form, and as a power you put in a tool, like a Chacoliner, that you run over where you want to mark.
 A thin line comes out of the tool, and is still easily removed by brushing away.
 Tailors chalk comes in white, as well as pink and light blue.

 Quilters silver pencils may work, depending on your fabric type and colour.
 They are meant to work well on cottons, such as quilters use, and may not show up on all colours.